 - Disable secure boot if you are using modified ISO files or having booting issues.
 Don’t forget to re-enable this option to secure you system.

-- UEFI will only work with 64-bit systems.
+- UEFI will only work with 64-bit systems (with minor exceptions).

 - UEFI requires GPT based hard drive.